DanDo385/solidity-edu/foundry/LEARNING_GUIDE.md

 ```

 **Why Events?**
-- ✅ Cheaper than storage (~2k gas vs ~20k gas)
+- â Cheaper than storage (~2k gas vs ~20k gas)
-- ✅ Enable off-chain indexing (The Graph, Etherscan)
+- â Enable off-chain indexing (The Graph, Etherscan)
-- ✅ Frontend can listen for real-time updates
+- â Frontend can listen for real-time updates
-- ❌ Cannot be read by contracts
+- â Cannot be read by contracts

 **Real-World Analogy**: Events are like receipts from a store - they prove what happened (transaction occurred), but you can't change them, and they're cheaper than storing the full transaction details.
 Like receipts, they're useful for record-keeping and auditing, but the store (contract) can't read its own receipts.